We tested the Made In CeramiClad Pan and came away impressed with the 5-Ply design and truly non-stick functionality.

-What is it?
+What is CeramiClad?

 The CeramiClad non-stick pan is the result of years of rigorous research and development and I’m happy to say that all that work really seems to have paid off.
+Clearly I’m not alone in this as Made In’s launch of CeramiClad has proven successful enough that the company now has a whole collection using this non-stick ceramic coating!

 Unlike most aluminum ceramic coated non-stick pans (see: Always Pan, Caraway, Alva), the CeramiClad pan is a 5-ply design.
 That means it has an aluminum core for quick and even heat conduction clad with stainless steel.